 You can handle billing from a single place.

 You can transfer licenses from a teammate to a teammate when someone joins or leaves the team/project.

 You can increase/decrease the number of licenses as needed.

-Projects created in the given workspace will be available to all workspace members, eliminating the need to share projects via email or a direct link.
+Projects created in the given workspace will be available to all workspace members, eliminating the need to share tags via email or a direct link.

-You can create a separate folder with templates so the teammates can copy them to their own projects.
+You can create a separate tag for templates so the teammates can easily find and use them.

 You can use mentions within a workspace.

-Note that every teammate will have a private folder to store private projects that other workspace members cannot see.
+❗ Note that every teammate can have personal tags to store private documents that other workspace members cannot see.

 How to set up a single workspace for your team